 Films only need to be submitted in one category.
 We reserve the right to select your film for a different category than the one for which you submitted it.
-For instance, a horror/sci-fi film that was submitted as horror might be selected to screen in a sci-fi set.
 Our judges also select their award-winners based on their own criteria.
+For instance, in 2018, one film was submitted as Horror, screened in an Other set and yet won Best Science Fiction Short; it fit appropriately in all three categories.

 We value contributions from all over the world (the word 'international' in our event title is very deliberate) but any submissions not in the English language must be accompanied by English subtitles.
 In both 2017 and 2018, the five awards went to films from five different countries.
 There are ALIFFF awards on shelves in eleven countries.

 Submissions should be digital only.
 We also recommend that you allow our screeners the ability to download decent quality copies of your submissions from FilmFreeway so that they can watch them on their big screen TVs rather than tiny laptop or tablet screens.
 We want them to see your films as they should be seen so they can evaluate them on their true merits.

 Any submission that doesn't fit within a wide definition of fantastic film; runs longer than 30 minutes (for a short film) or shorter than 70 minutes (for a feature); or is not either in English or accompanied by English subtitles will be disqualified as invalid (unless we've agreed otherwise beforehand).
 No refunds will be given.